Art (ART)

 Typically Offered: Spring.

 Course Description: Students will learn to create believable and natural 3D computer animations with a combination of several different techniques.
 Movements of objects, actors and cameras along with animated affects of attributes will be demonstrated and discussed.
+Six studio hours.
 May be repeated for credit.
 Prerequisite(s): ART 190 and ART 210.

 ART 355 Advance Digital Lighting Credits: 3